kermitdafrog8/tde-slackbuilds/README.md

 Any package, or set of packages, can be selected in the 'TDE Packages Selection' screen.
 The TDE mandatory packages can be pre-selected.
-Notes at the bottom of the dialog screen have been added for information about dependencies for some packages.
+Information about dependencies for some packages has been added at the bottom of the dialog screen.

-Source archives can be stored locally pre-build, or will be downloaded during the build from a geoIP located mirror site.
-Development [cgit] sources are downloaded, with the option to update, during the build.
+R14.0.7 source archives will be downloaded from a geoIP located mirror site, or the development sources [R14.1.0] cloned or updated from cgit.
+Downloading can be done pre-build [useful for an off-line build], or during the build.

 The directory structure for the SlackBuild scripts is in line with the Trinity release source repositories:
 ```